xuzhg/WebApiSample/v8.x/GenericControllerSample/readme.md

 # Updated 3/6/2023:

 One of customer is asking to add the edm function/edm action into the generic controller sample.
-### If the number of function/action is less, we can add the routing template one by one to the action.
+### If the number of function/action is small, we can add the routing template one by one to the action.
 See https://github.com/xuzhg/WebApiSample/blob/main/v8.x/GenericControllerSample/GenericControllerSample/Controllers/CustomerController.cs#L11

 It will build a routing endpoint as below (Be noted, IsConventional is --)
 ![image](https://github.com/xuzhg/WebApiSample/assets/9426627/88b67e3e-8f23-4ed8-a4c5-430831ce6bcb)

-### If the number of function/action is hugh, we can add the routing template using convention.
+### If the number of function/action is huge, we can add the routing template using convention.

 See https://github.com/xuzhg/WebApiSample/blob/main/v8.x/GenericControllerSample/GenericControllerSample/Controllers/GenericController.cs#L11